npgeorge/twitter-bounty/README.md

 ### Mass Messaging
 Choose how many followers you'd like to reach.
 Choose a parameter to prioritize them by.
 Filter by location if you so choose.
 Write a message and inform your twitterverse followers.
-Twitter only allows 1000 DM's to be sent per day.With large amounts of followers, this can take a while.
+Twitter only allows 1000 DM's to be sent per day.
+With large amounts of followers, this can take a while.
 Feel free to set it and forget it.
 This app was designed on a timer with Twitter Rate Limits built in.

 ### Export to CSV
 Export your followers from a pre-sorted database to a CSV file.
-Load time is approximately ~ 1 min 30 secs per every 5000 followers, patience is key!
+Load time is approximately 90 seconds per 5000 followers, patience is key!

 ## User Guidelines